lucasnfarias/dev-ops-observability/service-mesh/README.md

   - In standard TLS, the server presents a certificate to the client to prove its identity.
 The client then verifies this certificate against a trusted Certificate Authority (CA).
 - mTLS takes this a step further by requiring the client to also present a certificate to the server, which the server then verifies.

+### Circuit Breaker

+- Design patter to protect your system
+- Avoid some application blocking others

 ## Troubleshooting